 Dental Implants – Bloomington, IN

-The Best Tooth Replacement Option
+The Best Tooth Replacement Option by Far

 Benefits of Dental Implants

-Missing Single Tooth
+Missing One Tooth

 Missing Multiple Teeth

 If you’re missing two or more consecutive teeth, you can receive two dental implants, one at each end of the gap in your grin.
 We can then place a dental bridge over the space.
 A bridge involves two crowns placed on the natural teeth on either side of the gap, with artificial teeth in between.
-Upkeep is incredibly easy.
-Simply brush as normal and floss under the replacement teeth and your bridge should last for years to come!

 Missing All Teeth